 Column 19 Commitment for Additional Investment

-Include: Total amount of additional investment commitment, not yet invested, where the decision as to timing and whether to invest is not made by the company, but by someone else, typically by the hedge fund or limited partnership.
+Include for all reporting lines: Total amount of additional investment commitment, not yet invested, where the decision as to timing and whether to invest is not made by the company, but by someone else, typically by the hedge fund or limited partnership.
+The amounts shown here shall include both commitments and contingent commitments such as, but not limited to, capital calls, delayed draws, scheduled or on-demand drawdowns, unfunded commitments, and standby equity purchase arrangements in which the reporting entity is obligated to purchase offered shares.
+Contingent commitment arrangements must still be included regardless of whether the funding request or triggering event has occurred.

 SCHEDULE D – PART 1 – SECTION 1